BarraR3port/LyApi/README.md

          * Example:
          * */

-        api = new LyApi( this , "YourSexyPluginName" , "§Your Custom No Permission Msg" , new ESLang( new ConfigGenerator( this , "es.yml" ) , "&cYourPluginPrefix" , "YourPluginError" ) );
+        api = new LyApi(this, "YourSexyPluginName", "§Your Custom No Permission Msg", new ESLang(new ConfigGenerator(this, "es.yml"), "&cYourPluginPrefix", "YourPluginError"));

         /**
          * Little disclaimer:
          * If you want multiple Language support you can just add the ILang class you decide to use.
          * One example:
          * */
-        ILang lang = LangType.valueOf( configManager.getConfig( ).getString( "global.lang" ) ) == LangType.ES ? new ESLang( this , new ConfigGenerator( this , "es.yml" ) , "&cYourPluginPrefix" , "YourPluginError" ) : new ENLang( this , new ConfigGenerator( this , "en.yml" ) , "&cYourPluginPrefix" , "YourPluginError" );
+        ILang lang = LangType.valueOf(configManager.getConfig().getString("global.lang")) == LangType.ES ? new ESLang(this, new ConfigGenerator(this, "es.yml"), "&cYourPluginPrefix", "YourPluginError") : new ENLang(this, new ConfigGenerator(this, "en.yml"), "&cYourPluginPrefix", "YourPluginError");

-        api = new LyApi( this , "YourSexyPluginName" , "§Your Custom No Permission Msg" , lang );
+        api = new LyApi(this, "YourSexyPluginName", "§Your Custom No Permission Msg", lang);

         /**